By Clarence Sensei

 And I do believe that it is a habit.
 We’re so used to our minds and lives being this way it’s an ingrained behavior.
 But it costs us a lot.
 A single distracted mistake can be devastating.
 Distraction keeps us from being fully present with others.
 It keeps us from being fully aware of ourselves.
 It keeps us mired in anxiety and stress from not being able to follow all the threads and the delusional expectation of wanting to ‘do it all’ or that we should be able to ’do more’.

-Clarence Ratliff is a Lay Minister with the Bright Dawn Center of Oneness Buddhism.
+Clarence Sensei is a Lay Minister with the Bright Dawn Center of Oneness Buddhism.